What does competitive salary actually mean?

 More money, more…competitive salaries?

-OK, so a job that doesn’t state salary may not always seem particularly appealing at first – but that doesn’t mean you shouldn’t consider it.
+OK, so a job that doesn’t state a salary may not always seem particularly appealing at first – but that doesn’t mean you shouldn’t consider it.
 A competitive salary can mean many things, and an employer may have many different reasons to use this term instead of an exact figure.

 To help you decode one of the most commonly used job ad terms, here’s what competitive salary actually means (and why employers use it):